 The Graduate Management Admission Test (GMAT) is administered by the Graduate Management Admission Council (GMAC).
 GMAT scores are a useful guide for admissions committees in comparing the level of skills and potential for success of business school applicants from widely varying backgrounds.
 It is designed to help graduate business schools assess the qualifications of applicants for advanced study in business and management.
 Of course, aptitude test scores are only one predictor of academic performance in the first year of graduate management school.

-Similarly to the GRE, the GMAT is also a standardised test – it is entirely delivered on a computer.
+Similarly to the GRE, the GMAT is also a standardised test – one that is entirely delivered on a computer.

 Read: What is the GMAT exam?